-A detailed description of allowable investments for each national priority is included in the FY 2021 HSGP NOFO (Page 6-8).
+A detailed description of allowable investments for each NP is included in the FY 2023 HSGP NOFO (Section A).

 National Campaigns and Programs

 Whole Community Preparedness - Subrecipients should engage with the whole community to advance individual and community preparedness and to work as a nation to build and sustain resilience.
 In doing so, Subrecipients are encouraged to consider the needs of individuals with access and functional needs and limited English proficiency in the activities and projects funded by the grant.